 - Environmental humantities

 - Critical theory

 I am currently finishing a monograph on late medieval manuscripts and their treatment from the medieval period to the modern day.
-'Potential Lives: the matter and materials of late medieval manuscripts' explores the figurative, interpretive and theoretical possibilities of manuscript study, with a particular focus on the works of Geoffrey Chaucer, vernacular romance, The Book of Margery Kempe, The Book of Sir John Mandeville, and Thomas Hoccleve’s Series.
-Drawing on contemporary theory, this project also looks to position manuscript studies within the developing field of the history and ecology of media.
-I've published some of this work in the journal Exemplaria and some has also appeared on the Birkbeck Material Texts Network Blog.
+‘Working Theories of the Late Medieval Book: Manuscript Study in a Digital Age’ explores the figurative, interpretive and theoretical possibilities of manuscript study, with a particular focus on the works of Geoffrey Chaucer, vernacular romance, bookmaking recipes, The Book of Margery Kempe, The Book of Sir John Mandeville, and Thomas Hoccleve’s Series.
+Drawing on contemporary theory, this project looks to position manuscript studies in relation to the fields of media archeology and critical infrastructure studies.

 Medieval and early modern studies; manuscript studies; media archaelogy; critical theory